robin-raymond/zax.io/operator.md

 // ERROR: the operator `+=` that takes an integer and a string is not found myValue1 += myValue2

-// OKAY: a pre operator was defined that takes a string (and returns a string) ~myValue2
+// OKAY: a pre-unary operator defined taking a string (and returns a string) ~myValue2

-// OKAY: a post operator was defined that takes a string (and returns a string) myValue2++
+// OKAY: a post-unary operator defined taking a string (and returns a string) myValue2++
 ````